When in the City Of Nawabs - Things To Do in Lucknow

 Chowk (For Chikan and Zardozi works)

-The streets of Chowk offer numerous outlets where you can purchase exquisite hand-woven Chikankari or Chikan garment at affordable prices.
-Chikankari work is weaving done on fine white cotton material utilizing white cotton string.
-Zardozi embroidery is beautiful metal embroidery, which once used to embellish the attire of the Kings and the royals in India.
+The vibrant streets of Chowk are among the most exciting places to visit in the city, offering numerous outlets where you can purchase exquisite handwoven Chikankari garments at affordable prices.
+Chikankari is a delicate embroidery crafted on fine cotton fabric using white cotton thread, while Zardozi embroidery showcases intricate metallic work that once adorned the attire of kings and royal families in India.

 A Few More Nearby Destinations